nilabhnishchhal/Nilabh-Blogs/_posts/2024-03-03-Introduction-to-data-visualisation.md

 <figure>
   <img src="/Nilabh-Blogs/assets/images/first_plots_linebarpie.png" alt="The line chart and bar chart first appeared in 1786, and the pie chart
 and circle graph in 1801">
-  <figcaption>*The line chart and bar chart first appeared in 1786, and the pie chart and circle graph in 1801*</figcaption>
+  <figcaption style="font-family: Arial, sans-serif; font-size: 0.9em;text-align: center;">The line chart and bar chart first appeared in 1786, and the pie chart and circle graph in 1801</figcaption>
 </figure>

 The best-known example of Playfair\'s work is his comparison of the